Destination Frégate Island – Seychelles

 And herein lies the magic of Frégate in the Seychelles: it’s not only low-key and alive with all the rhythms of nature (resident conservationists take you on nature walks and, during nesting season, you can watch Hawksbill turtles paddle ashore to lay their eggs) but also smart, slick and smoothly operated by the Oetker Collection group with everything the savvy traveller could wish for.

-The air conditioning is so efficient it might freeze your camera.
 The butler lays the table with different flowers each day and remembers where you like your cushions placed.
 Guests are provided with a little buggy which, come morning, is always ready to go: fully charged, packed with rolled towels and water, and facing the right way, no matter how haphazardly parked the previous night.

 Positioned high in the hills, with its own beautiful water garden, the Rock Spa has a ‘fresh is best’ philosophy.
 Treatments focus on restoring balance and energy, drawing on age-old know-how and the healing properties of locally foraged plants, with lemon and cinnamon immune-building scrubs; coconut and avocado body masks to hydrate the skin, and scalp massages of hibiscus and holy basil.
 Massages run the full spectrum, from aromatherapy, Swedish and Balinese to Thai and hot stone.
 You can book yoga lessons, try a session to help strengthen your back, or plump for one of the new Ayurvedic programmes (three, seven or 15 days) with the lovely Dr. Haridas from Jodhpur.